chaoskagami/corbenik/doc/intended-features.md

     My focus will always be readability over speed, unless choosing speed and adding additional documentation suffices.
 As an aside; if you see a single trigraph in my code, please report it.
 Trigraphs are by design a bug.

 [2] CakesFW uses a patch format that has static offsets.
-They're loaded off FS and in theory are impervious
+They're dynamically loaded and in theory are impervious
     to updates.
 In practice, updating patches is a pain and better done by offset patches like Luma3DS/Rei.

     Either way, Cakes allows doing some things the other firmware authors would probably call idiotic; I call them